CSI-LLVM/clang/docs/CSI.rst

   % clang++ -c -O3 -g -fcsi -emit-llvm foo.cpp -o foo.o
   % clang++ -c -O3 -g -fcsi -emit-llvm bar.cpp -o bar.o
-  % clang++ foo.o bar.o my_tool.o -fuse-ld=gold -flto -lrt -ldl -o foo
+  % clang++ foo.o bar.o my_tool.o /usr/lib/clang/3.3/lib/linux/libclang_rt.csi-x86_64.a -fuse-ld=gold -flto -lrt -ldl -o foo

+Notice that in the final stage of linking, the tool user also needs to link in the static library of the CSI runtime to produce the final TIX.
+We plan to investigate means of linking with the runtime automatically in the future, but for the time being, the tool user should link it in explicitly.

 CSI API Overview
 ----------------